enricsng/Data-Driven-World.github.io/_Notes/Graph_Search.md

 Steps:
 1. Initialize each vertex as follows:
   1.1 set colour to white
-  1.2 set parent to NILL
+  1.2 set parent to NULL
 2. set time to 0
 3. for each vertex in the graph G
   3.1 if the vertex's colour is white, do: